-Figure 27 depicts the source of finance in cummulative terms from Development partners and the Government of the United Republic of Tanzania from 2004/05 up to 2013/14.
+Figure 27 depicts the source of finance in cumulative terms from Development partners and the Government of the United Republic of Tanzania from 2004/05 up to 2014/15.
 Figure 27 exploits the data from Tables 29, 30 and 32 to highlight the share of Government budget versus Development partners support in the OUT budget.
 In brevity, it is clear from Figure 27 that the OUT budget largely depends on Government's financial muscles that mostly pays for PE costs.
-Support from the Development partners was 9% and the rest (91%) was from the Government and OUT self generated income that together contributed the major component of the budget.
-Of the 91% the OUT was able to generate 40%.
+Support from the Development partners was 8% and the rest (92%) was from the Government and OUT self-generated income that together contributed the major component of the budget.
+Of the 92% the OUT was able to generate 49.8%.

-Figure 27: Sources of Finance 2004/05 - 2013/14
+Figure 27: Sources of Finance 2004/05 - 2014/15

-Chapter Seven

-RESEARCH, PUBLICATIONS AND CONSULTANCY OUTPUTS
+Chapter Seven RESEARCH, PUBLICATIONS AND CONSULTANCY OUTPUTS